 Others nodded their heads thoughtfully.

 Brother Li continued to say: “Furthermore, there is another reason why the Pharisees wildly resisted the Lord Jesus.
-Let me read a passage before we communicate: ‘Those who read the Bible in grand churches recite the Bible every day, yet not one understands the purpose of God’s work.
-Not one is able to know God; moreover, not one is in accord with the heart of God.
-They are all worthless, vile men, each standing on high to teach God.
-Though they brandish the name of God, they willfully oppose Him.
-Though they label themselves believers of God, they are ones who eat the flesh and drink the blood of man.
-All such men are devils who devour the soul of man, head demons who purposefully disturb those who try to step onto the right path, and stumbling blocks that impede the path of those who seek God.’
+Let me read a passage before we communicate: ‘There are those who read the Bible in grand churches and recite it all day long, yet not one among them understands the purpose of God’s work.
+Not one among them is able to know God; still less can any one among them accord with God’s will.
+They are all worthless, vile people, each standing on high to lecture God.
+They willfully oppose God even as they carry His banner.
+Claiming, still they eat the flesh and drink the blood of man.
+All such people are devils that devour the soul of man, head demons that deliberately get in the way of those trying to step onto the right path, and stumbling blocks impeding those who seek God.’
 We can see from these words that what the Pharisees treasured were not God’s words but status and people’s adoration.
 They put their status and interests above all else.
 When the Lord Jesus appeared to do His work, they saw that more and more Jewish people followed the Lord Jesus, which posed a great threat to their status and interests.
 Since these Jewish people followed the Lord Jesus, they no longer entered the temple to offer sacrifices or a tithe.
 The Pharisees couldn’t enjoy the sacrifices in the temple that the Jewish people offered to God, so they developed a hatred for the Lord Jesus.
 They did all that they could to resist Him and wanted to get rid of Him.
 As the Bible says, ‘Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man does many miracles.
 If we let him thus alone, all men will believe on him: and the Romans shall come and take away both our place and nation. … Then from that day forth they took counsel together for to put him to death’ (John 11:47-48, 53).
 Therefore, we can see that outwardly the Pharisees were serving God, but actually, they were serving their positions and livelihoods.
 To protect them, they would rather let Pilate release a robber and nail the Lord Jesus to the cross.
 Finally, they became the people who served God but resisted Him.”